Wilmington Grammar School for Boys

-The uniform consists of navy blue blazers, white shirts, grey or black trousers and different ties for each house within the school..
+The uniform consists of navy blue blazers, white shirts, grey or black trousers and different ties for each house within the school.
 Suits are worn in the sixth form.
 The school is situated directly alongside Wilmington Academy and has multiple bus services that also serve Dartford Grammar School for Girls, Dartford Grammar School, Wilmington Grammar School for Girls and Wilmington Academy.

 Departments

 The school has the following departments: Science, Mathematics, Design & Technology, Business and Economics, Geography, History/Government and Politics, English, Art, Modern Languages (including French and Spanish), Media, Religious Education, PE and Music.
 As of 2021, drama is now a compulsory subject within Key Stage 3, however is optional at GCSE level.

-Houses

-There are 6 different houses in WGSB: